stolarskimateusz/MESH_docs/MESH HTTP API.md

 ```

 ### Send a message
 This command uploads a message to the Message Exchange Server for onward delivery.
-The message is POST'ed to the Sender's Virtual Outbox on the Spine.
+The message is POSTed to the Sender's Virtual Outbox on the Spine.
 Meta-information is supplied in the request headers and the content of the message is supplied in the request body.
 Messages will be kept for five days before being deleted at which point a ‘message undelivered message’ is sent to the sender for information.

-If senders have not received an acknowledgement within three days they MAY assume a failed delivery and consider re-sending.
+If senders have not received an acknowledgement within three days they *may* assume a failed delivery and consider re-sending.
 However the Spine does not determine fixed contract properties for MESH exchanges and users are free to agree alternative, more stringent, reliable exchange algorithms to suit their scenarios.

-If the Message contents is greater than 75Mb then the contents will need to be split into multiple chunks.
-The first chunk in the message is then uploaded using the Send Message request with the addition of the Mex-Chunk-Range header which indicates that it is chunk 1 of n.
-The subsequent chunks in the message are then uploaded using individual the Upload Chunk requests.

-Important - The support for large chunked messages is optional and so it is important to ensure that intended recipient of the large file can accept chunked files.

-This command uploads a message to the Message Exchange Server for onward delivery.
-The message is POST'ed to the Sender's Virtual Outbox on the Spine.
-Meta-information is supplied in the request headers and the content of the message is supplied in the request body.
-Messages will be kept for five days before being deleted at which point a ‘message undelivered message’ is sent to the sender for information.

 If a message is more than 100Mb in size then it should be split into multiple chunks which are then compressed and uploaded separately.
-The first chunk in a large message are uploaded via this Send Message request which creates the message and returns the Message ID.
-This Message ID can then be use to upload the subsequent chunks.
+The first chunk in a large message are uploaded via this Send Message request, with the addition of the Mex-Chunk-Range header which indicates that it is chunk 1 of n, which creates the message and returns the Message ID.
+The subsequent chunks with the obtained Message ID are then uploaded using individual the Upload Chunk requests.
 The message will only appear in the Recipient’s Inbox when the final chunk has been
 successfully uploaded.

-If senders have not received an acknowledgement within three days they MAY assume a failed delivery and consider re-sending.
-However the Spine does not determine fixed contract properties for MESH exchanges and users are free to agree alternative, more stringent, reliable exchange algorithms to suit their scenarios.
+**Important** The support for large chunked messages is optional and so it is important to ensure that intended recipient of the large file can accept chunked files.

 property|value
 --- | ---